 Post-workout: Sliced Banana with a little almond butter and toasted unsweetened coconut flakes

-Lunch: Watermelon Avocado Shrimp Salad and a Larabar a little later
+Lunch: Watermelon Avocado Shrimp Salad (shrimp, mayo, lime juice, watermelon and avocado with salt and pepper to taste) and a Larabar a little later

 Dinner: This meal ROCKED!
 It was SO good.
 Salt and Vinegar Chicken Wings (I got the idea here, but I tossed mine in white balsamic vinegar, avocado oil, and some salt and seasonings and baked per her directions) with Avocado Dipping Sauce and Prosciutto Wrapped Asparagus.